de-ucu/data-streaming/project/README.md

       1. `broker_1`
       2. `broker_2`
       3. `broker_3`
-   3. `kafka-init` - creates neccessary topics
+   3. `kafka-init` - creates necessary topics
 2. `data-reader` - reads the local dataset and sends tweets to kafka
 3. Inference group
    1. `prepare-sentiment` - downloads transformer model for multilingual sentiment analysis from Huggingface repository and converts it into onnx format